 - Welcome new hires in an organized manner.
 Everyone involved (reception, manager, co-workers) must be prepared for our new employee’s arrival.

 - Show new hires to their new workstation and help them familiarize themselves with their surroundings.

 - Introduce new hires to colleagues and upper management when applicable.

-- Give short presentations so our employee can become familiar with our mission, procedures, values and policies.
+- Give short presentations so our employees can become familiar with our mission, procedures, values, and policies.

 Our new hire’s first week on the job

 The first few days our new hire spends in our company are important to help them settle in.
 So, we advise their manager to: